nootfly/noot.github.io/_posts/2015-07-21-watchOS-2-WatchKit-updates.md

 tags: watchos
 ---

 There are many updates in WatchKit of watchOS 2.
 I will talk about five new enhancements.
+I found an issue about watchOS 2 beta 3.
+This issue is that only apps written in Objective C can run on a real Apple watch and apps written in Swift cannot run on a real device.

 #### Animations
 Now you can use animateWithDuration function of WKInterfaceController to animate some properties of objects.